 The 20th century was a time of great expansion, but by the end, the Ferdinand Benedictines, like all religious communities, experienced declining numbers and corporate changes — among them, the closing of St. Benedict College in 1970 and Marian Heights Academy in 2000.
 But with the losses have come growth, new life, and new opportunities.

 In 1978, we opened Kordes Retreat Center to offer programs for spiritual renewal and personal growth, and to provide a place of peace and hospitality for outside groups.
 In 2017, we moved the programs from Kordes to the new Benedictine Hospitality Center, where we welcome all guests like Christ to stay and pray.
-We provide directed retreats, facilitation services, spiritual direction, and many other programs as part of our multifaceted Spirituality Ministry.
+We provide directed retreats, facilitation services, spiritual direction, and many other programs as part of our Spirituality Ministry.

 Our community’s success in consistently gaining new members has been documented in The Wall Street Journal, on CNBC, on ABC’s “Nightline,” and in other media internationally.
 For many years, religious communities from around the world came to Ferdinand for annual vocations workshops, and members of our community traveled to other places providing consultation and guidance.
 While we do not have large numbers of women entering, we continue to average one or two new members per year.